The Perfect Beach Vacation Is In American Samoa

 Finding that perfect beach is a quest that many of us have set out to do and if you are still looking, try American Samoa!
 It will take some doing to get to all the way to American Samoa, but who cares?
-The incredible payoffs you'll find here will make your time spent in the air well worth the effort because American Samoa is an eco-tourism haven where 90% of the territory is an untouched, sun-drenched, tropical paradise.
+The incredible payoffs here will make your time spent in the air well worth the effort — because American Samoa is an eco-tourism haven where 90% of the territory is an untouched, sun-drenched, tropical paradise.

 Forming the eastern arm of the Samoan archipelago, these stunningly beautiful volcanic islands promise to leave you wanting to come back again and again.
-Tutuila is the largest of the five islands in American Samoa and is where the capital Pago Pago is located.
-The topography here is truly spectacular with majestic peaks reaching out from the ocean, covered by a rainforest which is home to a unique and diverse flora and fauna with some species being unique to America Samoa.
+Tutuila is the largest of the five islands in American Samoa and where the capital Pago Pago is located.
+The topography here is truly spectacular with majestic peaks reaching out from the ocean, all covered by a lush rainforest that is home to an incredibly diverse flora and fauna with some species being unique to America Samoa.

 All over American Samoa you will experience the lush green landscapes and beautiful dramatic coastlines.
 Simply enjoying nature, taking hikes and mingling with the locals is a great way to pass the time here.
-Slow down and enjoy a relaxed pace, you worked hard to get here!
+Slow down and enjoy a relaxed pace here, you worked hard to get here!

 If you are looking for that perfect almost-deserted island, look no further than the Manu’a Islands and make your way to Ofu Beach.
 According to the Travel Channel, this is one of the most beautiful beaches you will find anywhere in the world.
 The airfare will set you back a pretty penny, but that and the lack of posh resorts are the price you will have to pay for enjoying the incredibly breathtaking scenery, sublime waters and the lack of commercialism.